Emory Integrated Genomics Core

 Phone: 404-778-8471

-The EIGC is composed of three divisions: CLIA, Research, and Custom Cloning.
+The EIGC is composed of five divisions: CLIA, Genomics Research, Epigenetics Research, Viral Sequencing, and Genome Engineering (Custom Cloning).
 Each division provides specialized genomics research services to Emory investigators.
-A Thermo Scientific Nautilus Laboratory Information Management System (LIMs) is hosted at Emory and all data is stored on-site in a HIPAA secure zone.
+A Krishagni Solutions OpenSpecimen Laboratory Information Management System (LIMS) is hosted at Emory and all data is stored on-site in a HIPAA secure zone.
+This LIMS provides the foundation for EIGC workflows and fosters collaboration across the Emory campus and with external consortia.

 The EIGC infrastructure and services include:

-DNA/RNA Extraction, Genotyping, and Gene Expression
+DNA/RNA Extraction, Genotyping, Sequencing, and Gene Expression:

 Invitrogen Countess.
 A digital cell counter and viability instrument.